kristopolous/DRR/indycast.net/md/about.md

 <h1>Indycast</h1><h3>A Distributed Open Source DVR for Independent Radio</h3></div>
 </div>

-## Introduction
+## What is this?

-Indycast is a set of community-run federated servers for time-shifting independent radio because
+Indycast is a set of community-run servers for time-shifting independent radio because

  * Often the best shows are on at inconvenient hours
  * Shows are rarely archived